 Larry Bird played in an era where a fistfight was nothing special.
 Back in those days, the NBA was a lot more like hockey.
 Guys would throw some punches, cool off, and play on.
-But, there's one guy Bird still isn't on good terms after all these years - Bill Laimbeer.
+But, there's one guy Bird still isn't on good terms with after all these years - Bill Laimbeer.

 The Pistons embraced their Bad Boys identity but always pointed out a lot of teams threw punches and punished everyone that came in the paint.
 Isiah Thomas has the stitches to prove it.
 So why are they the only ones still carrying the reputation of a dirty team?
 This is what Bird said about their main enforcer, Bill Laimbeer.